-PTS: 1 REF: 30-31 OBJ: 02-3 TOP: AACSB Reflective Thinking KEY: CB&E Model Marke ting Plan MSC: BLOOMS Le vel I Kr nowledge
+PTS: 1 REF: 22 OBJ: 02-3 TOP: AACSB Reflective Thinking KEY: CB&E Model Mark eting Plan MSC: BLOOMS Le vel I Kı nowledge

-45. Earl is starting a new bank.
-Before their opening day Earl had a meeting with all employees.
-He discussed their mission, defined objectives for the bank for the coming years and shared who their target market is.
+- 50. Earl is starting a new bank.
+Before the opening day, Earl had a meeting with all employees.
+He discussed their mission, defined objectives for the bank for the coming years, and shared who their target market is.
 He talked about their product offerings and where their future branches would be located.
 Earl is sharing the bank's:

-- a. reengineering
+- a.
+Reengineering.

-- b. hierarchical restructuring
+- b. hierarchical restructuring.

-- c. financial analysis
+- c. financial analysis.

-- d. marketing plan
+- d. marketing plan.

-- e. strategic contingency planning
+- e. strategic contingency planning.